-The velocity and magnetic fields (Equations \ref{eq:Ufield}, \ref{eq:Bfield}) downstream of the shock change the energy of wandering particles, so that they give some contribution to the total acceleration.
+The velocity and magnetic fields ((\ref{eq:Ufield}), (\ref{eq:Bfield})) downstream of the shock change the energy of wandering particles, so that they give some contribution to the total acceleration.
 We did not analyse the amount of the contribution, but it is of little significance to the paper.
-As a matter of fact our main results do not depend on a kind of acceleration but it has to be fast enough.
-Moreover, the presented figures suggest that the contribution does not influence reflection and Cracow acceleration processes significantly.
-We discuss the processes below, but one should remember that for strong deceleration they are affected by patterns of velocity and magnetic fields downstream of the shock.
+The presented figures suggest that the contribution does not influence reflection and Cracow acceleration processes significantly, but one should remember that for strong deceleration they are affected by the pattern of the velocity and magnetic field downstream of the shock.

 Cracow acceleration is very sensitive to the physical conditions upstream of the shock.
-Its action in shocks moving with a constant velocity is very well known.
-The particles double their energy along every lap there (Figure \ref{fig:reason_2a}) and can not be accelerated if there is a lack of magnetic field fluctuations upstream of the shock.
+Its action in shocks moving with the constant velocity is very well known.
+The particles double their energy along every lap there (Fig. \ref{fig:reason_2a}) and can not be accelerated if there is a lack of strong disturbances of the particle movement upstream of the shock.

-In slowing down shocks other factors give their contribution, but it is still the same mechanism since the acceleration depends mainly on the fluctuations upstream of the shock.
+In slowing down shocks other factors give their contribution, but it is still the same mechanism since the acceleration depends mainly on collective processes upstream of the shock.